nwsw/nwcplugin-api/api/nwcplay.md

 <a name="note"></a>
 **nwcplay.note**(#offsetSPP,#durationPulses,#midiNoteNumber,[#velocity])

-This adds a note to the performance relative to the current time position of the user object.
+This adds a note to the performance relative to the current time position of the object.
 The channel and port are set by the current staff environment.
 The durationPulses and offsetSPP are restricted to an area near the current play back position.
 If the velocity is not specified, then the current velocity from the staff position is used.

 ------------------
 <a name="midi"></a>
 **nwcplay.midi**(#offsetSPP,'Command',#midiData1,[#midiData2])

-This adds a midi message into the performance relative to the current time position of the user object.
+This adds a midi message into the performance relative to the current time position of the object.
 The channel and port are set by the current staff environment.

 The command must be a valid, non-sysex midi command number, or one of the following command names: noteOff, noteOn, keyAftertouch, controller, patch, channelAftertouch, or pitchBend.